kevwano/swarm-hierarchy/README.md

 Contact for assistance kevwu68@gmail.com

 You may find more test results in the console logs than there are in the paper, that's because I ran out of time on the submission deadline to analyse them.

+The script "parser.py" is used for generating graphs from the console logs, courtesy of chatgpt.
+You will need to separate them out by test runs and then add the file names in the script.